 Performed data entry on a time-sensitive project with a group of colleagues that required multiple follow-up edit checks for completeness and accuracy

-• Another commonly found skill for being able to perform data clerk duties is the following: detail oriented.
-According to a data clerk resume, "general office clerks perform many clerical tasks that require attention to detail, such as preparing bills."
-Check out this example of how data clerks use detail oriented: "maintain detailed records in computer system, while paying strict attention to accuracy. "
+Detail oriented.
+Another essential skill to perform data clerk duties is detail oriented.
+Data clerks responsibilities require that "general office clerks perform many clerical tasks that require attention to detail, such as preparing bills."
+Data clerks also use detail oriented in their role according to a real resume snippet: "maintain detailed records in computer system, while paying strict attention to accuracy. "

-• Data clerks are also known for organizational skills, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a data clerk resume: "general office clerks file and retrieve records" We also found this resume example that details how this skill is put to the test: "perform administrative functions to include transcription and designing forms, demonstrating organizational excellence and strong time management skills. "
+Organizational skills. data clerks are also known for organizational skills, which are critical to their duties.
+You can see how this skill relates to data clerk responsibilities, because "general office clerks file and retrieve records."
+A data clerk resume example shows how organizational skills is used in the workplace: "perform administrative functions to include transcription and designing forms, demonstrating organizational excellence and strong time management skills. "

-The three companies that hire the most prestigious data clerks are:
+The three companies that hire the most data clerks are:

 Data Clerk Resume